A3Digital/VisualMazeSolver/README.md

 # Visual Maze Solver

 ## Overview
 This program is a basic maze solver that takes in the photo of a maze and outputs a photo of the solution.
-This program has an additional option to visualize the solving process to see how the pathfinding algorithm works.
+This program has an additional option to visualize the solving process to see how the pathfinding algorithms works.

-The point of this project was familiarize myself with graphs (networks of nodes), pathfinding algorithms (Dijkstra's and A*), multithreaded programming, and the SFML library.
+The point of this project was to familiarize myself with graphs (networks of nodes), pathfinding algorithms (Dijkstra's and A*), multithreaded programming, and the SFML library.

 ## Showcase
 <!---All of these gifs have been manually synchronized to have a total of 150 frames and to start solving on the 30th frame.
 These were shot with OBS and then edited on ezgif.com--->